- Find meetings near you

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.

-When you have an alcohol use disorder, you can become hyper focused on your relationship with alcohol.
-Many individuals with alcohol addiction make obsessively specific plans for how they will get more alcohol, spend significant time using alcohol, and find that the time necessary to recover from using alcohol takes away from other things in their life.
-This is another clinical criterion that can be used to diagnose an alcohol use disorder.
+When you have an alcohol use disorder, you can become hyper-focused on your relationship with alcohol.
+Many individuals with alcohol addiction make detailed plans for how they will get more alcohol, spend significant time using alcohol, and find that the time necessary to recover from using alcohol takes away from other things in their lives.

 - Acknowledge your faults before a higher power